-In Figure 4, the locations X_L and X_R are boundary locations, separating right and wrong, this means that on these boundaries X and Y must have the same value, (Hatzopoulos J. N., 2008b, pp. 247) or, X=Y and therefore the Equation 7 on these boundaries becomes:
+In Figure 4, the locations $X_L$ and $X_R$ are boundary locations, separating right and wrong, this means that of these boundaries X and Y must have the same value, (Hatzopoulos J. N., 2008b, pp. 247) or, X=Y and therefore the Equation 7 on these boundaries becomes: